About fields

 A field is an index-wide data container that holds specific information about each individual item whose corresponding source mappings include rules to populate this field.

 Each Coveo organization source automatically comes with a set of standard system fields populated from standard metadata.
-You can also create fields that are filled with the content or metadata of your choice when adding mappings for sources (see Add or edit a field).
-Fields can be leveraged in a search interface to optimize the global search experience.
+You can also create fields that are filled with the content or metadata of your choice when adding mappings for sources. fields can be leveraged in a search interface to optimize the global search experience.

 Notes